Birding Code of Ethics

 1. Promote the welfare of birds and their environment.

 (a) Support the protection of important bird habitat.

-(b) To avoid stressing birds or exposing them to danger, exercise restraint and caution during observation, photography, sound recording, or filming—and please avoid using tapes or playback to attract birds.
+(b) To avoid stressing birds or exposing them to danger, exercise restraint and caution during observation, photography, sound recording, or filming—and please avoid using bird song apps or taped playback to attract birds.

 - Do not use recordings and other mechanical methods to attract birds—most notably in heavily-birded areas—or to attract any species that is Threatened, Endangered, or of Special Concern in Massachusetts, or that is rare in your local area;

 - Keep well back from known nest locations, nesting colonies, roosts, display areas, and important bird feeding sites.
 If there is a need for extended observation, photography, or filming in such sensitive areas, try to use a blind or other existing structure to remain inconspicuous, or else take advantage of natural cover.